 I am a research associate and Ph.D. student at the Humanoid Robots Lab headed by Prof. Maren Bennewitz at the University of Bonn, Germany.
 My research interests cover personalized human-aware robot navigation, reinforcement learning, and human-robot interaction.
-I hold a Master’s degree in physics from the University of Goettingen, Germany.
+I hold a Master’s degree in physics from the University of Goettingen, Germany, and am a member of the Lamarr Institute for Machine Learning and Artificial Intelligence and the Center for Robotics in Bonn, Germany.

 Research Spotlight